-It is okay to cry when you are grieving the end of an important relationship, so let yourself cry if you feel like it.
+It is okay to feel sad when you are grieving the end of a relationship, so let yourself feel your feelings.
+Cry if you feel like it.
 It is also okay to pamper yourself in appropriate ways.
-For some people that may mean watching a marathon of favorite television show or movies.
+For some people, that may mean watching a marathon of their favorite television shows or movies.
 For others, a luxurious soak in a bubble bath can help time pass more pleasantly.

 If you have a pet, spend time with it.
-Few things are as unconditional as the nonjudgmental love your cat or dog has for you.
+Few things are as unconditional as the nonjudgmental love your pet has for you.
 You could even volunteer your time at a local shelter.
-They are almost always happy to have assistance with feeding, walking, or caring for their charges.
-Other volunteer opportunities can be helpful too, helping you stop living in your head temporarily.
+They are almost always happy to have assistance with feeding, walking or caring for their animals.
+Other volunteer opportunities can be helpful as well, giving you a shift in perspective and allowing yourself to get out of your head temporarily.

-Do you love your work or your school program?
-You can fill up some of the hours by focusing on those endeavors.
-Mild exercise, like an easy hike in a local park, is an excellent way to spend time in a healthy environment.
+Do you have a hobby you love or would love to start?
+You can fill up some hours by focusing on those endeavors.
+Exercise, even an easy hike in a local park, is an excellent way to spend time in a healthy environment.
 In other words, focus on yourself and be kind to yourself.
 This type of control can help you avoid looking to addictive substances for the illusory feeling of control they give.

-Romantic breakups challenge countless aspects of your self-regard and feelings of self-worth.
-But always bear in mind the hard work you have put into addiction recovery.
-Bad situations are made worse when you add substance abuse to the equation, and if you are able to remain clean and sober, you maximize your opportunities to build new, healthy relationships.
-If you have any questions about addiction recovery, we encourage you to contact us at any time.
+Romantic breakups are challenging in many ways.
+However, always keep in mind the hard work you have put into your addiction recovery.
+Bad situations are made worse when you add substance abuse to the equation.
+If you are able to remain clean and sober, you maximize your opportunities to build new, healthy relationships when you’re ready.